 This course explores major perspectives, principles, theories, and methods that govern the study of mental processes and behaviors.
-Learners will trace psychology's historical roots, scientific basis, and major perspectives and consider contemporary and historical theories of how biological, cognitive, environmental factors underlie and influence human sensation and development, perception, consciousness, intelligence, and social dynamics.
+Learners will trace psychology's historical roots, scientific basis, and major perspectives and consider contemporary and historical theories of how biological, cognitive, and environmental factors underlie and influence human development, sensation and perception, consciousness, intelligence, and social dynamics.
 Learners will also examine the theories and processes essential to learning, memory, motivation, and personality, identify psychological disorders and their treatments, and discuss application of psychological principles to everyday experiences and real-life examples.

-PSY 252: Developmental Psychology (3 cr hrs)
+PSY 252: Developmental Psychology

+(3 cr hrs) Inderstanding